Division of Family Planning

 Our Role in Education

 The Division of Family Planning is committed to educating healthcare practitioners at all levels of medical training.
-We provide both classroom-based and clinical instruction in reproductive health and patient care.
+We provide both classroom-based and clinical instruction in abortion and contraceptive care provision.

-Training at Bellevue gives medical students and residents opportunities to care for patients with a wide range of complex medical conditions and psychosocial situations.
+Training at our clinical sites gives medical students and residents opportunities to care for patients with a wide range of complex medical conditions and psychosocial situations.

 Training for Medical Students

-Third- and fourth-year NYU Grossman School of Medicine students can participate in the Reproductive Choice Service Elective at Bellevue that includes seeing patients in the clinic and participating in procedures.
-Family planning attendings regularly teach didactic sessions for the medical student clerkship.
-Senior medical students have the opportunity to join the team for longer electives.
-Visiting medical students are also able to participate in rotations in our division.
+NYU Grossman School of Medicine clerkship students can participate in the Reproductive Choice Service Elective at Bellevue, which includes seeing patients in the ambulatory setting and participating in procedures.
+Family planning faculty regularly teach didactic sessions for the medical student clerkship.
+Senior medical students have the opportunity to join the team for month-long clinical electives or research electives.
+Our division welcomes visiting medical students for the senior clinical elective.

 Training for Residents

-Our residency program has a dedicated, opt-out rotation for training in abortion and contraception and was one of the first three Ryan Programs nationally, in 1999.
+Our residency program has a dedicated rotation for training in abortion and contraception and was one of the first three Ryan Programs nationally, in 1999.
 Bellevue serves as the main clinical site for this training.
+Visiting residents are also able to participate in rotations in our division.
+Our faculty also provide education to residents in other specialties who provide reproductive healthcare, including internal medicine, pediatrics, emergency medicine, and psychiatry.

 Our Role in Research